-Legal practices seem to have been derived from a combination of Celtic and Phyrgian traditions but this is unclear.
-The assembly of the Drunemeton is said by some scholars to resemble the Celtic tuath (meaning “people” but also “territory” or those dependent on a territory or chieftain) in that the tuath also convened in assemblies and the law applied was ultimately derived from the gods.
-That Galatian law was derived from the gods is suggested by the proximity of the sacred city of Pessinus, dedicated to the Mother Goddess Cybele and her consort Attis, close on the border of the western part of Galatia controlled by the Tolistogogii.
+Legal practices seem to have been derived from a combination of Celtic and Phrygian traditions but this is unclear.
+The assembly of the Drunemeton is said by some scholars to resemble the Celtic tuath (meaning "people" but also "territory" or those dependent on a territory or chieftain) in that the tuath also convened in assemblies and the law applied was ultimately derived from the gods.
+That Galatian law was derived from the gods is suggested by the proximity of the sacred city of Pessinus, dedicated to the Mother Goddess Cybele and her consort Attis, close on the border of the western part of Galatia controlled by the Tolistobogii.
 Strabo claims that Pessinus was the religious center of the Galatians even though they did not control the city.

 Pessinus was an ancient site which grew up around a great black stone which was said to have fallen from the heavens and symbolized the goddess whom the Galatians worshipped under her Phrygian name, Agdistis.
-Among Agdistis' many responsibilities was protection, law, and order.
+Among Agdistis' many responsibilities were protection, law, and order.
 Archaeological evidence suggests that the Galatians regularly visited Pessinus and may have even taken the city at some point in order to elevate their standing in the region by controlling the central religious site.

 The Battle of Magnesia & Rome

-The Galatians gradually assimilated with the surrounding people, adopting Syrian-Greek and Phrygian customs and dress, and continued in their, by now, traditional role as mercenaries for various kingdoms and principalities.
+The Galatians gradually assimilated with the surrounding people, adopting Syrian-Greek and Phrygian customs and dress, and continued in their by-now traditional role as mercenaries for various kingdoms and principalities.
 They fought for the Seleucid king Antiochus III (the Great, r.
 223-187 BCE) on his campaigns to reunify his empire between c.
 210-204 BCE and formed a significant part of his forces when he invaded Greece in 191 BCE to fight the Romans.

 Antiochus III was defeated at Thermopylae by the Romans in 191 BCE and again at the pivotal Battle of Magnesia in 190 BCE where his forces were badly beaten and routed.
-Antiochus III was left with no choice but to accept all of Rome's terms as stipulated in the Treaty of Apamea in 188 BCE which, among other conditions, severely reduced his empire and laid a heavy war indemnity on the Seleucids.
+Antiochus III was left with no choice but to accept all of Rome's terms as stipulated in the Treaty of Apamea in 188 BCE, which, among other conditions, severely reduced his empire and laid a heavy war indemnity on the Seleucids.
 The Galatians now found themselves again unemployed but this was the least of their problems.